TianshuangWu/TianshuangWu.github.io/_pages/about.md

 -

 # 🎖 Honors and Awards
--*2021-2023* The school Scholarship in Nanjing University of Information Science & Technology -*2021-2022* Excellent student cadre of the school -*2021-2022* Merit student of the school
+-*2021-2023* The school Scholarship in Nanjing University of Information Science & Technology.
+-*2021-2022* Excellent student cadre of the school.
+-*2021-2022* Merit student of the school.
--*2019* The first prize of the Challenge Cup China College Students Business Plan Competition
+-*2019* The first prize of the Challenge Cup China College Students Business Plan Competition.

 # ✨ Academic Service
 -